 A qualified retirement plan offers several tax benefits and allows employers to deduct annual allowable contributions for their participants.
 The contributions and earnings on these contributions are tax-deferred until withdrawn.
 They can even be deferred further through a transfer into a different type of IRA as well.

 3) Workplace Flexibility

-As such, employees hold flexible pay and schedules high in the various types of employee benefits.
+As such, employees hold flexible pay and schedules in high regard, listing them in the top reasons to stay with a company.
 Furthermore, it’s not uncommon for an employee to fall ill themselves.
-When this happens, knowing that a company will allow time off to recover is comforting and reassuring to the employee.
+When this happens, knowing that a company will allow time off to recover is comforting and reassuring.

 4) Wellness Program

-One of the biggest new employee benefit trends this year is building a company culture of health as a way to create and maintain a healthy and productive workforce.
+One of the biggest employee benefit trends this year is building a company culture of health as a way to create and maintain a healthy and productive workforce.
 As such, many companies put wellness programs in place to keep their employees active, happy, healthy, and productive.

 5) Tuition Reimbursement

 Lastly, employees who embody a balance of work experience and education can achieve greater financial success than than their peers.
 A Lendedu survey shows that employees with a college degree make around $48,400 a year.
 And another survey shows that those without one make about $30,500 a year.